finom/next-smoothie-zod/README.md

 When **vovk-zod** is installed [zodValidateOnClient](https://github.com/finom/vovk-zod/blob/main/zodValidateOnClient.ts) is enabled by default as `validateOnClient` config option to validate incoming reqests on the client-side.
 Please check [customization docs](https://docs.vovk.dev/docs/customization) for more info.

-Hint: To produce less variables you can also declare Zod models as static (and optionally private) class members of the controller to access them within the `@vovkZod` decorator and `VovkRequest`.
+Hint: To produce less variables you can also declare Zod models as `static` (with an optional `private` prefix) class members of the controller to access them within the `@vovkZod` decorator and `VovkRequest`.

 ```ts
 // ...